Back To Search Results

 • Poor equipment maintenance

-Biosafety guidelines are more likely to be poorly implemented in facilities because of:
+Biosafety guidelines are more likely to be poorly implemented in facilities due to:

 • Poorly written guidelines, including the adoption of generic, nonspecific procedures